tc39/proposal-temporal/docs/calendar-draft.md

 ### Methods on the Temporal.Calendar interface

 All of the following methods return new Temporal objects.
-All properties of `Temporal.Calendar` are Symbols.

 ```javascript
 class MyCalendar {